onesoftwareengineer/Smart-Pomodoro-App/README.md

 # `Work in progress - todo list:`
-- remove take a break button on first page
+- add Log in | Sign up or Welcome Daniel | Log out
+- local storage usage
-- add header and rewards page link
+- add stats page
 - timeleft state variable to be removed for both break and pomodoro components
-- local storage usage
 - toggle sound on / off icon and functionality
 - add / remove / daily activities
 - host app on github pages